From procedure to running workflow in 48 hours.

 You get

-Your process running in Seal with review gates, e-signatures, and the validation evidence pack.
+Your process running in Seal with review gates, e-signatures, and the validation pack.
 Judge us on the real thing, not a demo script.

-The 48 hours
+Where the 48 hours go.

 1. Hour 0